wp-plugins/duofaq-responsive-flat-simple-faq/readme.txt

 So, if you still don't have FAQ section on your site yet, install duoFAQ now and serve 50% of your customers without even talking to them.

+For detailed instruction and video tutorial, please visit the <a href="https://duogeek.com/products/plugins/duofaq-responsive-flat-simple-faq/">plugin page</a>.

+For any issues, problem or query, please feel free to <aa href="https://duogeek.com/contact/">contact us</a>.

 **Features**